CLI Reference

 Remove the saved credentials.

-DBT import
+dbt import

-DBT integration is available on Essential / Business plans and above.
+dbt integration is available on Essential / Business plans and above.

 Updating replaces the current MDL in your Wren AI project with those generated from your dbt models.
 Any manual changes made in Wren AI will be overwritten.